Assassins (musical): Synopsis

 John Hinckley sits in his rumpus room, aimlessly playing a guitar.
-Lynette Fromme enters and tries to convince him to play her a song (asking for "Helter Skelter"), but he refuses.
+Lynette Fromme enters and tries to convince him to play her a song (asking for "Helter Skelter" or "Sympathy for the Devil"), but he refuses.
 Fromme notices a picture of Jodie Foster, who Hinckley claims is his girlfriend.
 When Fromme realizes the picture is a publicity photo from a film, she pulls out a picture of Charles Manson and mocks Hinckley for being in love with a woman he's never met, which makes him throw her out in a fit of rage.
 Alone, he swears that he will win Foster's love "with one brave, historic act" and sings a love song to her while Fromme individually does the same to Manson ("Unworthy of Your Love").
 An image of Ronald Reagan appears on a wall in the back of the stage, and an enraged Hinckley shoots it over and over again, but the picture keeps reappearing.
-The Proprietor mocks Hinckley by quoting Reagan's famous quips about the assassination as Hinckley fires and fires, missing each time.
+The Proprietor mocks Hinckley by quoting Reagan's famous quips about the assassination and his There you go again speech as Hinckley fires and fires, missing each time.

 Back at the Proprietor's shooting range, Charles Guiteau flirts with Sara Jane Moore while giving her marksmanship tips before trying to kiss her.
 When she rebuffs him, he becomes suddenly enraged and attempts to attack her.
 Her gun goes off in his ear, and he backs off, angrily proclaiming that he is extraordinary and will be the next Ambassador to France.
-The scene changes to a train station, where Guiteau goes to meet James Garfield.
+The scene changes to a train station, where Guiteau goes to meet James A. Garfield and James G. Blaine.
 He asks to be made Ambassador to France, but Garfield mockingly refuses, prompting Guiteau to shoot him.

-Guiteau is arrested and sent to the gallows, where he recites a poem he wrote that morning titled "I am Going to the Lordy".
+Guiteau is arrested and sent to the gallows, where he recites a poem he wrote that morning titled "I Am Going to the Lordy".
 When Guiteau finishes, the Balladeer enters and sings about Guiteau's trial and sentencing while Guiteau merrily cakewalks up to the noose, getting more and more desperately optimistic with each verse.
 Guiteau sings along with the Balladeer about Guiteau's optimism before he is finally hanged ("The Ballad of Guiteau").

 Squeaky Fromme and Sara Jane Moore prepare to assassinate Gerald Ford.
 Moore has brought along her nine-year-old son and her dog (which she accidentally shoots), which causes an argument between the two women, who briefly turn on each other.
 Moore accidentally spills her gun's bullets just as President Ford enters the stage.
 Not recognizing him at first, the two women allow him to help them, but upon discovering who he is, Fromme tries to shoot him, but her gun jams.
 Having no other resource left, Moore tries to throw her bullets at Ford, shouting "bang" as she does so.